jesshill/CSU-2025FA-DSCI-512-001_RNA-Sequencing_Data_Analysis/Modules/Week_4/4_5_Clean_Up.md

 - Use NCBI GEO and SRA Toolkit
 - Upload your .gtf files with your raw data!
 So helpful!
 - Reference R
-  - cite R when publishing: Type into R:
+  - cite R when publishing: Type into R...
 ```
 citation()
 ```